tajoumaru/ids.moe/README.md

 - `KAIZE_PASSWORD`

 ### 4. Enable GitHub Actions
-1. Go to the Actions tab in your forked repository
+1. Go to the Actions tab in your cloned repository
 2. Enable workflows
 3. Manually trigger the "Run generator pipeline" workflow for initial data population

 The first run takes ~1 hour to populate all data.
 Subsequent runs are much faster (2-10 minutes) and run automatically every night.

-### 6. Verify Deployment
+### 5. Verify Deployment
 Once the GitHub Action completes, test your API:
 (Find the url below in your cloudflare worker settings)
 ```bash